The best online collaboration software makes it simple and easy for teams to work together on a wide range of general and specialized tasks.

 Podio is also equipped with quality mobile apps for when you’re out and about, and need to use your smartphone or tablet, and it has an impressive amount of integration with third-party services and apps including Dropbox, Google Drive, Evernote and Zendesk.

-Ryver is similar to Slack, aiming to give your organisation a highly effective means of communication, and an easy way to talk over tasks, ensuring that deadlines are met.
+Ryver is similar to Slack, aiming to give your organization a highly effective means of communication, and an easy way to talk over tasks, ensuring that deadlines are met.

 There are some interesting filters, too.
 You can control who sees the things you say and post in the app, and obviously enough, join the teams that are most relevant to you.
 All company posts are located within a Facebook-style newsfeed, and you can mark posts to come back to them later on.

 There’s also a host of native clients across mobile and desktop, including Mac and Linux.
-Pricing begins at $49 per user per month for up to 12 users, and costs $99 per user per month for unlimited users.
 There's also a premium version for enterprise which offers workflow automation, Single Sign-On (SSO), and advanced team management.

 Flock is another application very similar to Slack but is arguably a little less daunting to use and offers more comprehensive communication tools.